 - one special character (e.g. !@#$%^&*).

-- After creating new password, write it down in a safe place for reference.
+- After creating a new password, write it down in a safe place for reference.

-- Type password into text editor such as Notepad and copy and paste from there.
+- Type your password into a text editor such as Notepad and copy and paste from there.

-Professional and Enterprise Edition users, or if you're using Internet Explorer:
+Professional and Enterprise Edition users (or anyone using Internet Explorer):

 Windows may be saving an old or incorrect password.
 Try the following:

 - Type "internet options" in the Windows search bar (usually lower left corner).